-It might still be the summer holidays, but it doesn’t hurt to start thinking about Christmas – it is only four months away after all.
+It doesn’t hurt to start thinking about Christmas – it is only a few months away after all.
 Christmas is a time that can hit families hard, but you’ve still got time to prepare and grow your finances ready.
-Why not make this year the one year where Christmas doesn’t creep up on you and leave you in debt until Easter?
+Why not make this year the one year when Christmas doesn’t creep up on you and leave you in debt until Easter?
 Take a look at these useful tips for growing your savings in time for Christmas.

 Cut unnecessary bills now

 How often do you use your gym membership or subscription to Netflix, Amazon Video, etc.?
 If you’re not using them regularly, then getting rid of them, even temporarily, can free up some money for you to add to your Christmas savings.
 Cutting a £30 gym membership now will save you £120 before Christmas!
 Try some alternative workouts outside of the gym that will still help you keep in shape, without the huge monthly spend.

 Do you have any investments?
 If you’ve got a pot of savings, it might be worth putting some of them into investments.
 It can be difficult to know what to go for unless you’re already a financial expert, but you’ll find plenty of useful advice online, from friends or through a financial adviser.
 Why not check out commodity trading as a way to grow your savings?
 If your money is just sitting there doing nothing, then this could be a great opportunity for you to add to it.

 One of the best ways to save for Christmas is to work out how much you’re going to need and adjust your household budget accordingly.
 You can save money on your food shop easily by planning meals in advance, looking for deals on the things you already buy and cutting back on top-up shopping.
 Making small changes to your budget will soon add up, helping you reach your Christmas target in no time.
 You can use the same strategy to budget for family holidays, birthdays and other special occasions where you might need a large amount of savings.